-Study demonstrates health benefits of coming out of the closetJanuary 29th, 2013 in Psychology & Psychiatry /
+Study demonstrates health benefits of coming out of the closetJanuary 29, 2013 in Medicine & Health / Psychology & Psychiatry

 Lesbians, gays and bisexuals (LGBs) who are out to others have lower stress hormone levels and fewer symptoms of anxiety, depression, and burnout, according to researchers at the Centre for Studies on Human Stress (CSHS) at Louis H. Lafontaine Hospital, affiliated with the University of Montreal.